newxzh/crosspl/README.md

 ## Benchmark Construction Workflow
 ![Framework_page_1](https://github.com/user-attachments/assets/eb510bd1-365e-46e4-a56c-bd401e4249f6)

-CrossPL is constructed using an LLM-driven workflow(**Note**:The following prompt templates for Judger, Function Extractor, and Class Extractor are exemplified using Java.
-Prompt templates for other programming languages can be found in the "prompt_template" directory of the project):
+CrossPL is constructed using an LLM-driven workflow:

+<p style="color:red">Note:The following prompt templates for Judger, Function Extractor, and Class Extractor are exemplified using Java.
+Prompt templates for other programming languages can be found in the "prompt_template" directory of the project</p>

 - **FSMs for detect CPL interface among MPL repositories**: using the 156 FSMs to identify CPL interoperating instances among 19169 GitHub MPL repositories and record their metadata.